barbarer/py4e-int/_sources/objects/se-presurvey-cls.rst

-Self-efficacy Post-Survey
+Self-efficacy Pre-Survey
 -----------------------------------------------------

-Think about **your current status after finishing the programming exercise** when answering the following questions.
+Think about **yourself and your learning** when answering the following questions.

 ==============

-.. poll:: self-efficacy-1p
+.. poll:: self-efficacy-1
     :option_1: Strongly disagree
     :option_2: Disagree
     :option_3: Neither agree nor disagree